BIGJRA/BIGJRA.github.io/rejuv.md

 - Can't Erin just go?
 (Erin -3, Melia -3)

-As soon as you’re ready, talk to Erin and agree to enter the rift.
-Head up and follow the path, it’s quite straightforward.
+As soon as you're ready, talk to Erin and agree to enter the rift.
+Head up and follow the path, it's quite straightforward.
 Grab the *Rift Notes on Pulse: Bella* and continue.
 Erin is gonna help us with this fight:

 Dimensional Rift… Aelita??
 (Dimensional Rift Field)